FirebaseExtended/experimental-extensions/export-user-data/getting-started.md

 ## Firestore Security rules

-To enable your clients to read the export document, add the following security to match the user’s UID with the document uid:
+To enable your clients to read the export document, add the following security rules to match the user’s UID with the document uid:

 ```
 rules_version = '2';